RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

 This year started off a little tougher than the last 3 years, but there were still several easy ones.
+There was some foreshadowing in the early puzzles (e.g between days 5 and 16, days 8 and 20, and days 10 and 18).

 Some puzzles required, or were much easier with, prior knowledge of algorithms (days 12, 14 and 17) or mathematics (days 10 and 18).
 These things are good to know, but this means the leaderboard times for these days underestimate the relative difficulty for less expert solvers.

 I have added difficulty ratings based on how long I took to solve each puzzle.